KubaHyzicki/scripts/README.md

 unpackAll, STATUS=WORKING
-UNKNOWN

 Description:
-script creates buckup of current dir and unpacks all archives recursively until there will be not more of them to use type: unpackall"
+script creates buckup of current dir and unpacks all archives recursively until there will be not more of them to use type: unpackall to unpack without backup: unpackall -b"